 Default payday loans are not a rarity.
 Due to the fact that these loans are easy to get a lot of people to get into the trap of expensive lending.
 They appear not to be able to afford the repayment with such huge interests and this is when they have to face debt collectors.

 - Before applying for a payday loan it is necessary that a borrower checked the legal status of the company.

-All the payday lenders are obliged to adhere to the state laws in order to be able to operate.
-However, there are a lot of companies that do not follow the regulations; and they still able to make profit on the ignorance of borrowers.
+All payday lenders are obliged to adhere to the state laws in order to be able to operate.
+However, there are a lot of companies that do not follow the regulations; and they are still able to make a profit on the ignorance of borrowers.

-A borrower should know that a lender is eligible to start debt collection process with calls and letters in polite form.
+A borrower should know that a lender is eligible to start a debt collection process with calls and letters in polite form.
 They, however, should not be aggressive or invasive and should be stopped as soon a borrower writes a desist notice to a lender or agency.
-Besides, it is also against the law when a lender keeps sending the same check for collection and gets it returned in the result of insufficient funds.
-As a result a borrower gets charged with huge NSF fees.
+Besides, it is also against the law when a lender keeps sending the same check for collection and gets it returned as the result of insufficient funds.
+As a result, a borrower gets charged huge NSF fees.
 This practice is definitely against the law as only one such return is allowed.

 - It is also against the law when lenders try to threaten a borrower with arrest, imprisonment and a criminal trial (read how to stop debt collectors).

 In the U.S. default repayment is not a criminal offense and is not the reason to put a person in jail.
 Payday lenders in the U.S. are authorized only to file a lawsuit (a civil one) against the borrower who failed to repay; however, no other measure in this respect.